 Deputy Probation Officers facilitate year-round Parent Project classes for 10 to 16 weeks with as many as 16 parents in each class.
 Facilitators provide activity-based instruction and step-bystep plans to help parents learn how to manage "strong willed" adolescent behavior problems at home.
 Parents also attend support groups where they receive emotional and practical support from facilitators and other parents and practice implementing newly acquired skills and techniques.
-The Probation Department has been very consistent about offering regular classes during the past few years.
+The COVID-19 pandemic has disrupted the classes for the past two years but classes should resume in 2022.